FFmpeg/FFV1/ffv1.md

 }                                                             |
 ```

-Architecture overview of slices in a `Frame`:
+Architecture overview of slices in a Frame:

 |                                                               |
 |:--------------------------------------------------------------|